athenian-computational-thinking/sleep-in-assignment-template-old/README.md

 ```

 ## Suggested Approach
-Check if weekday or vacation.
+Check the values of weekday and vacation and return the appropriate value.

 Add code to [my_code.py](./my_code.py) to make it do the desired thing.